spacelift-io/user-documentation/docs/integrations/chatops/msteams.md

 ## Prerequisites

 In order to set up the integration, you'll to perform some manual steps in Microsoft Teams.
-The Spacelift end of the integration is handled programmatically, by a [Terraform module](https://registry.terraform.io/modules/spacelift-io/msteams/spacelift/latest){: rel="nofollow"}.
+The Spacelift end of the integration is handled programmatically, by a [OpenTofu/Terraform module](https://search.opentofu.org/provider/spacelift-io/spacelift/latest){: rel="nofollow"}.

 ### In Microsoft Teams